 Fast forward to college graduation: I started a job in mergers and acquisitions, with dreams of first class flights in Italian suits.
 While I wore a suit every day, it wasn’t to broker deals in Monaco, but to use Excel in an office.
-As I compiled hundreds of spreadsheets, I pondered their role in society.
-A common justification for M&A is that it makes companies and markets more efficient.
-Academic research tends to find that it doesn’t reliably increase efficiency.
+After compiling hundreds of spreadsheets, I wondered whether these tabulations added up to anything for society.
+It seemed like only sometimes.
 I decided to move on, in search of clearer impact.
 That said, there’s a silver lining to starting your career in investment banking.
 Much like greyhound training, they dangle a lure, the cash bonuses, which push you into a high tempo.
 Even when the incentive disappears, a brisk pace remains.

 I moved to NYC to join a digital agency.
-It was a fun introduction to the city, as we worked for several landmarks like Ellis Island and Lincoln Center.
+It was a fun introduction to the city, as we worked for several NY landmarks like Ellis Island and Lincoln Center.
 These projects were particularly focused on creative, which made me think a lot about the tradeoff between content quality and quantity.
 I began to suspect that artisanry was naively left behind in the old world as it gave way to the new.
-So I started chiseling away at web assets like they were renaissance sculptures, in hopes that refinement would draw crowds.
+So I began chiseling away at whatever web assets came across my desk like they were renaissance sculptures, in hopes that refinement would draw crowds.
 And it did, engagement improved with quality.
-But content was only one side of media, and I left to deepen my understanding of data analysis.
+While this was an interesting thread to pull on, I sought to understand media on a more scientific level.

-My next role was at a media analytics firm founded by senior Obama campaign staffers.
-They framed campaigns as a series of math problems to be solved with computer scripts.
-So for example, when selecting audiences and TV slots for an ad, an algorithm estimated which combination drove the highest lift for the lowest cost.
-This was followed by statistically isolating a campaign’s causal impact, which can become arbitrarily complex.
-After seeing how effective and academically boundless advertising science was in national politics, I decided to explore it further in the corporate sector.
+I consequently joined a firm founded by former Obama campaign quants who did a lot of political work.
+They framed marketing as a series of math problems to be solved with computer scripts.
+So for example, when selecting audiences and TV slots for an ad, they’d algorithmically optimize towards the highest lift for the lowest cost.
+Media buying at first glance seems boring, but often involves statistically modeling causality or solving NP hard problems.
+I was drawn to the academically boundless nature of this lens, and decided to further explore it in the private sector.

-I moved to a larger ad agency where my work centered on writing machine learning algorithms.
-When I finished a script I felt proud, like a mechanic gazing upon a glistening, suspended engine.
-It never roared, but performance metrics flashed on screens, and guided the next round of tune-ups.
-It was easy to get absorbed in this improvement cycle, and lose sight of how much agency life revolved around sales.
-Initiatives often required approval from numerous stakeholders.
-That meant stepping away from the technical work, and spending time building trust.
-Sometimes that involved projecting competence, but it was often simply a matter of time - like quietly sitting and listening to someone’s complaints.
+I moved to a more traditional ad agency, where my work centered on writing machine learning algorithms.
+Upon finishing a script, I felt proud, like a mechanic gazing upon a glistening, suspended engine.
+The code never roared, but performance metrics flashed on screens, and guided the next round of tune-ups.
+It was easy to become absorbed in this improvement cycle, and overlook how much success relied upon stakeholder alignment.
+Which I learned was well served by quietly listening to people’s needs.
+This offered a nice mental break from writing code, which requires constantly projecting your thoughts onto something.

 Causal Art